Chhabilal Bishwakarma

 Chhabilal Bishwakarma is a Nepali politician and a member of the House of Representatives of the federal parliament of Nepal.
-He was elected under the first-past-the-post system from Rupandehi-1 constituency, as a member of CPN UML and a joint candidate of the left alliance.
+He was elected under the first-past-the-post system from the Rupandehi-1 constituency, as a member of the CPN UML and a joint candidate of the left alliance.

-In April 2007, he became one of the first two Nepali Dalits to become full minister in the Nepali government.
+In April 2007, he became one of the first two Nepali Dalits to become full ministers in the Nepali government.
 He was a member of CPN UML at the time.

 Following the formation of Nepal Communist Party (NCP), he was elected to the Standing Committee of the party.